 Oh my god, I LOVE your work, Deepak!!
 You are an amazing writer!!
 You are doing wonderful things!
 You have helped me so much!
 If I wasn’t happily married…

 Okay, okay.
 Calm yourself.

 His hands motioned me into relaxation and I nodded and smiled at him with crumbs falling out of my mouth.
-Attractive?
-Not.
+(Attractive?
+Most definitely Not!)
 I moved my car to a spot and berated myself for making such a fool of myself.

 His talk was riveting.
 He stood at the edge of the stage and for two hours spoke about his books and his theories on life and health.
 I was really glad, by then, that I had eaten a second buttertart after kissing Deepak Chopra on the lips.